Airbus5717/rotate/README.md

 ## Rotate (C++)
-- **Warning** Work is still in progress do not use for any serious project
+> **Warning** Work is still in progress do not use for any serious project
-- inspired by C, odin and zig
+- inspired by C, odin, Jai and zig
 ```odin
 io :: import("std/io");